RahalCorporate

 Relationship Uniqueness

-If you need to modify an existing delegation (e.g., add or remove scopes), you must update the existing delegation rather than creating a new one.
+If you need to modify an existing delegation (e.g., add or remove scopes), update the existing delegation rather than creating a new one.

 Active vs Inactive Delegations